vandre-sales/meliva-ds/docs/docs/resources/contributing.md

 ### Boolean Props

 Boolean props should _always_ default to `false`, otherwise there's no way for the user to unset them using only attributes.
-To keep the API as friendly and consistent as possible, use a property such as `noValue` and a corresponding kebab-case attribute such as `no-value`.
+To keep the API as friendly and consistent as possible, use the following convention to show or hide optional content.

-When naming boolean props that hide or disable things, prefix them with `no-`, e.g. `no-spin-buttons` and avoid using other verbs such as `hide-` and `disable-` for consistency.
+- `with-*` - The content doesn't show by default, but will be shown when this attribute is present
+- `without-*` - The content shows by default, but will not be shown when this attribute is present

 ### Conditional Slots